thomasXwang/flame-ai-challenge/README.md

 ## Description

-This repository contains our submission to the [FLAME AI 2023 Challenge](https://www.kaggle.com/competitions/2023-flame-ai-challenge/overview).
+This repository contains our submission to the [ML Challenge](https://www.kaggle.com/competitions/2023-flame-ai-challenge/overview) organized by the [Stanford FLAME AI 2023 Workshop](https://flame-ai-workshop.github.io/).
-The challenge required us to perform super-resolution on low-resolution 2D flowfield images to reconstruct high-resolution versions of these flowfields.
+The challenge's objective is to perform super-resolution on low-resolution 2D flowfield images to reconstruct high-resolution versions of these flowfields.
 <img src="./images/illustration.png" alt="Illustration" width="400"/>

-## Team Members
-- Louis Serrano, ISIR, Sorbonne Université
-- Thomas X Wang, ISIR, Sorbonne Université

 ## Requirements